joebew42/elixir_bank_account/scratch.md

 # DOING

 * introduce an authorization mechanism to use the HTTP API (`withdraw`)
- * how can we read HTTP headers with Plug?
- * how can we add http headers when making test requests?

  * what kind of authentication mechanism we can use?
   * Basic HTTP authentication?
  * Is there some existing Plug for handling HTTP authentication?